+- the staff handbook

-- the staff code of conduct - the visitor's/volunteer's code of conduct
+- the staff code of conduct

+- the visitor's/volunteer's code of conduct

 In the first instance, unless the employee reasonably believes their Headteacher to be involved in the wrongdoing, any concerns should be raised with the employee's Headteacher.
-If he/she believes the Headteacher to be involved, then the employee should proceed straight to the Chair of Academy Council Where a member of staff feels unable to raise a concern with either of the individuals identified above the NSPCC whistle-blowing helpline is available to them.
+If he/she believes the Headteacher to be involved, then the employee should proceed straight to the Chair of Academy Council of the individuals identified above the NSPCC whistle-blowing helpline is available to them.